peteroupc/html3dutil/doc/tutorial-surfaces.md

 ### Generating Parametric Curves

-The Geometry Utilities Library's `CurveBuilder` class generates vertices for a parametric curve.
+The Geometry Helper Library's `CurveBuilder` class generates vertices for a parametric curve.

 Use code like the following to generate a mesh describing a parametric